commerce-docs/pbmodules/README.md

 - **Enter your module description**: This is optional, but a simple default is provided.
 The module description is only used in the module's `composer.json`, which can be changed easily enough.

-### Custom module example
+### Custom content type example

-This example shows how to create a custom Page Builder skeleton module using the defaults:
+This example shows how to create a custom Page Builder starter module using the defaults.
+It also shows the directories and files created.

 ![Page Builder Custom Module](pb-custom.gif "Creating a custom module")

-## Installing the skeleton modules
+## Installing the starter modules

-As with all Magento modules, to install your new skeleton module:
+As with all Magento modules, to install your starter module:

 1. Add your vendor-module directory to the `app/code/` directory of your Magento installation.
-1. Navigate to your magento root directory, and run:
+2. Navigate to your magento root directory, and run:

    ```bash
    bin/magento setup:upgrade